inpsyde/composer-asset-compiler/README.md

 ### Package level configuration

-For each Composer package which is not the root, it is supported a configuration object with thre keys: `dependencies`, `script`, and `default-env`:
+For each Composer package which is not the root, it is supported a configuration object with three keys: `dependencies`, `script`, and `default-env`:

 ```json
 {